ChadHayes91/LSGAN-Abstract-Art/README.md

   <img width="500" height="500" src="https://github.com/ChadHayes91/LSGAN-Abstract-Art/blob/main/Images/UpdatedArchitecture_BSE_500_Loss.png?raw=true">
 </p>

 The results look reasonable, however there are a significant number of similar images.
 One of the issues with GANs is the generator can learn a template which reliably trick the discriminator and the generator can get stuck generating the same images over and over again.
 This is not desirable, a good generator should create a variety of images.
-I investigated this issue and discovered that changing the loss function might resolve this problem.
-The following paper suggested using least squares error as an alternative loss function: [https://arxiv.org/pdf/1611.04076.pdf](https://arxiv.org/pdf/1611.04076.pdf).
+I investigated this issue and discovered that changing the loss function resolved this problem.
+I implemented mean squared loss instead of binary cross entropy loss based on the results from this paper: [https://arxiv.org/pdf/1611.04076.pdf](https://arxiv.org/pdf/1611.04076.pdf).

 ## Results